r00t-3xp10it/resource_files/README.md

 Many of the this brute force resource scripts are written to accept **user inputs** (setg global variables).<br />This means that users can run this kind of resource scripts in 3 diferent ways:

-Execute resource script
+1º Execute resource script

       msfconsole -r /root/mysql_brute.rc

-Instruct the resource script to scan rhosts input by attacker
+2º Instruct the resource script to scan rhosts input by attacker

       msfconsole -q -x 'setg RHOSTS 10.10.10.1 10.10.11.2;resource /root/mysql_brute.rc'

-Instruct the resource script to search in WAN for rhosts with service port open
+3º Instruct the resource script to search in WAN for rhosts with service port open

       msfconsole -q -x 'setg RANDOM_HOSTS true;resource /root/mysql_brute.rc'

 <br /><br /><br />

-**Adicionally to the described settings we can also combine diferent configurations at runtime execution.**<br />
+**Adicionally to the described settings, we can also combine diferent configurations at runtime execution.**<br />

 ---